Period Cravings Happen: PMS Friendly Foods to Eat and Why

 Researchers have no concrete evidence pointing to why women crave food during their periods, but there are some interesting opinions from the experts.
 One idea is that women are unconsciously using food as pharmacological therapy.
 In other words, the body is signaling that something in the food will either suppress or stimulate a biochemical response that will compensate for the imbalances caused by a woman’s period.

-New York Times writer Jen Gunter explained, “there are no good studies specifically addressing food cravings, but aerobic exercise, cognitive behavioral therapy, calcium supplementation, oral contraceptives, spironolactone, and some antidepressants are all potential therapies for PMS (and its symptoms).”
-While food cravings are not well understood, it is known that appetite and calorie intake increases during the luteal phase of the menstrual cycle, most likely due to progesterone levels, a hormone which increases after ovulation.
+Writing for the New York Times, Jen Gunter explained that “there are no good studies specifically addressing food cravings, but aerobic exercise, cognitive behavioral therapy, calcium supplementation, oral contraceptives, spironolactone, and some antidepressants are all potential therapies for PMS (and its symptoms).”
+While food cravings are not well understood, it is known that appetite and calorie intake increases during the luteal phase of the menstrual cycle, most likely due to the hormone progesterone, which increases after ovulation.

 Reaching for carbohydrate foods may very well be linked to the fact that carbs increase serotonin levels.
 Serotonin is a neurotransmitter that contributes to a general sense of well-being and happiness.